relzwit/Marker-Finder/README.md

 - gamification in the form of points for each marker adding to a user level - UNFINISHED
 - switch to the web version of `FlutterMap()` - UNFINISHED
 - marker clustering for improved performance - UNFINISHED
+- clean up naming scheme. still some csv-testing's in some places

 ;Finished ->